mdomans/mdomans.github.com/_posts/2014-02-12-make-your-python-web-app-faster-part-1.md

 - Use datastructures
 - Write tests

-Now, why I promised you performance and here I am starting from readable code.
-Why?.

 When I have to rewrite code for performance reasons, I read the existing code first.
 The faster I understand what it does, why and where's the problem - the faster I can fix it.
+And don't tell me to check specs - they usually do not exist.

 That ties in directly to why writing tests is a good practice from performance view.
 When I make an assumption about the code  - I can be wrong.
 Tests help me validate my assumptions, since I see whether my new code passes or not.

 The guidline I stick to is writing as little new code as possible .
 Python has terrific standard library and phenomenal collection of battle tested modules written by the community and available via pip.
 Don't solve problems someone already solved.

-## How you should about performance in Python
+## How you should think about performance in Python

-I used to make a terrible mistake.
 Low level languages are fast.
-So I let myself program in Python the way I did in C, to improve performance.
+I let myself program in Python the way I did in C, to improve performance.
 You probably make the same mistake.

 C is close to the bare metal.
 Performance in Python is not about being close to the metal.
 It's more about choosing the right tool for the job and applying it the right way.

-There's no one simple way to have fast Python code.
-Sometimes you will have to implement an algorithm and sometimes you will have to think about what data you have to process.
 And yes, sometimes you will use a trick instead of fixing the code.

-I hope you like the pursuit of optimal solution that is fast  and other can understand.
-That's your bread and butter when you work on performance.

 ## Get the swiss army knife of Python profiling